leonid-shevtsov/ClickableUrls_SublimeText/README.md

 ## Summary

-*(Technically the URLs are not clickable per se, but openable with a key combination.
+*(The URLs are not clickable literally, but openable with a key combination.
 Close enough!)*

 This plugin underlines URLs in Sublime Text 2, and lets you open them with a keystroke (`Cmd+Enter` by default).